Usernyagah/FlowSubs/README.md

 FlowSubs is a decentralized subscription management platform built on Flow blockchain, enabling secure recurring payments with smart contracts and automated workflows.

+> **🎉 MVP Complete!** Fully deployed on Flow Testnet with all features.
+Ready for use and testing.

 ## Overview

 FlowSubs revolutionizes subscription-based services by leveraging blockchain technology to create trustless, automated recurring payments.
 Built on Flow's developer-friendly blockchain, it provides a seamless experience for both service providers and subscribers with transparent, secure, and automated payment processing.